KSanthanesh/dosa-palace/README.md

 - [Acknowledgement](#acknowledgement)

 ## Introduction
-- This project will cover about the Restaurant,Meal list,Meal details, Reserve the table,Edit and delete the reservation options and contact the restaurant.
+- This project will cover about the Restaurant,Meal list,Meal details, Reserve the table,Edit and delete the reservation options and contact information of the restaurant.

-- The webpage is categorised into four main section, such us Home, Meals, Restaurant and ContactUs.
+- The webpage is categorised into four main sections, such us Home, Meals, Restaurant and ContactUs.
 - Finally Thanks message is displayed after submitting the Enquiry form.

 - The website covers all the screen types, such as Pc,Laptop,Tablet and Mobile.

 ### Home
 The Home Page covers the foloowing sections:
-- Header, Logo and Navigation Menu.
+- Header, Logo Navigation Menu and operationg time of the restaurant.
 - Hero-image
-- About us
+- About the restaurant
 - Gallery
 - Contact details - Address, Email and Phone Number.
 - Footer

 ### Meals
 Meals Page covers the following sections:
-- Header, footer, contact details and Hero image same like Home page.
+- Header, footer, contact details and Hero image similar like Home page.
 - Meal list
-- Meal details button.
+- Meal details click button.
 ### Meal details
 Meal details page covers the following sections:
+- Header, footer and contact details
 - Image of the Meal
 - Meal Name
 - Meal description
 - Meal price in Euros
 - Preparation time in Minutes.
+- Back to Meals button

 ### Reservation
+Reservation page allows two options.
+- Header and Footer
+- New user to register their details before login.
+- old customer can login with their username and password.

 #### Reserve
+Reservation table contains the following informations:
+- Header and Footer for reserve, view and Edit pages.
+- Username(username is default to login username)
+- Name (Can be used for themself or others)
+- Phone Number(must be 10digit)
+- People (Number of people to reserve the table)
+- Date (can pick in the calender)
+- Time (24 hours clock time)

 #### View
+In the view page, the customer details are displayed as per the reservation.
+Two other additional buttons are available in the view page.
+The two buttons are Edit and Delete.
+##### Edit button
+Allowing the customer to update their name, phone number,no of people, date and time.
+##### Delete button
+Allowing the customer to delete their reservation. when the customer choose the delete button, the confirmation popup message will appear to confirm the delete option.

 #### Signup
+Registration page contains:
+- Header and Footer
+- Username (It is not case sensitive)
+- Email (optional)
+- Password (It is not case sensitive)
+- Confirm password
+- Signup button

 #### Login
+Login Page contains:
+- Username
+- Password
+- Remember me with checkbox
+- Sign in button

 #### Logout
+- Header and Footer
+- Sign out button

 ### Contact-Us
+Contact us page contains the Following details:
+- Header and Footer
+- Name to enter
+- Email address to Enter
+- Message box for brief comments or enquiries
+- send button

 #### Thanks-Msg
+Once click on the send button in the contact page, it will navigate in to Thank you message page.<br>
+It contains:
+- Header and Footer
+- Image of the dosa
+- Thanks message

 ## Strategy
 The website covers all the screen types, such as Pc, Laptop, Tablet and Mobile.
 The website is easily navigate to all the sections.
+Attract the local community to taste South Indian Cuisine.
+Variety of dosas are available in the restaurant.

 ### UX